 Other names applied to this disease of peppers are Damping-off, Phytophthora root rot,crown rot, and Stem and fruit rot.

 All of these names can apply since all parts of the pepper plant are affected.
 Plants infected at early stages die off rapidly, Plants infected later show an irreversible wilt .
 Often a number of plants in a row or in a roughly circular pattern will show these symptoms at the same time.

 Preventing Phytophthora Blight

 Phytophthora blight is soilborne and more common on inadqautely drained soils, and areas where proper cultural practices have not been maintained.

 Pepper Plants should not be rotated with related crops such as eggplant, tomato, cucumbers, squash and pumpkin for at least 3 years.

-Fungicides are of limited value over the long run because the fungus quickly reinvades treated soil and develops resistance to a particular fungicide can develop rapidly.
-For short term treatment Agrigos and Actinovate are registered for treatment of Phytophthora in its varied forms.
+Fungicides are of limited value over the long run because the fungus quickly reinvades treated soil and develops resistance to a particular fungicide that can develop rapidly.
+For short term treatment, Agrigos and Actinovate are registered for the treatment of Phytophthora in its varied forms.

 Ripe rot occurs on ripening fruit that is kept in warm, humid conditions.
 Harvest peppers prior to use and store any unused peppers in a cool area away from direct light.

 Sunscald like “ripe-Rot” is not actually a disease, just as the name implies it is the result of too much exposure to direct sunlight.
 The fruit may become light colored and feel dry and papery.